bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 Locktime And Sequence Number
 ----------------------------

-One thing all signature hash types sign is the transaction’s :term:`locktime <Locktime>`.
+One thing all signature hash types sign is the transaction’s :term:`locktime`.
 (Called nLockTime in the Bitcoin Core source code.)
 The locktime indicates the earliest time a transaction can be added to the block chain.

 Locktime allows signers to create time-locked transactions which will only become valid in the future, giving the signers a chance to change their minds.